 My patient, Ms. Q, was on oxygen in the Coronary Care Unit where I was a nurse.
 She became quite a challenge as you will see.
 Ms. Q had a long history of cigarette smoking coupled with a heart attack.
 On her admission she and her family were instructed on our policy of no smoking … More Compassion and Understanding

-When I was two years old my uncle gave me a “real live,” Smokey the Bear, teddy bear for Christmas.
-Smokey had a hat and shovel, which was lost so early on that I don’t remember them.
-But somehow the plastic belt with a metal buckle that spelled out his name, “Smokey,” lasted many years. … More My Inner Child Is Alive and Well
+When I was two years old my uncle gave me a “real live,” Smokey the Bear”, teddy bear for Christmas.
+Smokey had a hat, badge and shovel, which was lost so early on that I don’t remember them.
+But somehow the plastic belt with a metal buckle with his name, “Smokey,”on it lasted many years. … More My Inner Child Is Alive and Well

 I have been thinking a lot about feelings since I am a very feeling human being.
 During this Covid Virus Pandemic, we all are experiencing different emotions or feelings.
 I want to sort out some of the emotions we all may have experienced and give some helpful suggestions.
 The feelings I have experienced include: isolation; … More Pandemic Sanity